 This is the tripod for those photographers who just can’t give up on seriously heavy gear.
 Don’t expect to move fast, as this tripod compromises on agility.
 However, it does also features a detachable monopod, which is great for use as a microphone or camera boom.

 Maybe you’re a film-maker or someone who travels with some exceptionally heavy hardware, this is one accessory you can save weight on.

 For the perfectionist, this tripod will satisfy your desire to have everything work without fail in any given situation.
 The Gitzo brand carries with it prestige, which means beautiful engineering and beautiful design.

 This is the most expensive tripod on our list and features everything you would expect from a travel tripod.
 In terms of size and weight, this tripod is able to fold down to a minimal 30.5cm and weighs a mere 1.285kg.

 Although the price tag may put some people off, for purists, or people who want to test their equipment to the absolute limits of endurance, there is no better product.

-The Manfrotto does everything you need it to for the cheapest price possible, and furthermore you know with Manfrotto your buying great design and a reliable product.
-Great for a first time traveller who needs a tripod that can cover all bases.
+The Manfrotto does everything you need it to for the cheapest price possible, and furthermore, you know with Manfrotto your buying great design and a reliable product.
+Great for a first-time traveler who needs a tripod that can cover all bases.